Freakwill/pyrimidine/README.md

     def transition(self, *args, **kwargs):
         """
-        Transitation of the states of particles
+        Transition of the states of particles
         """
         self.move()
         self.backup()
         self.update_hall_of_fame()

     def backup(self):
-        # overwrite the memory of the particle if its current state is better its memory
+        # overwrite the memory of the particle if its current state is better than its memory
         for particle in self:
             particle.backup(check=True)